MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

        - Choosing ***Intersect*** will dictate that the new segment will be combined with the older segment but if there are missing values among one of the segments, those values will be excluded

-       - Choosing ***Exclude*** will dictate that the new segment will be combined with the older segment but if there are missing values among one of the segments, those values' columns will be exculded including all their values (both missing and existing values)
+       - Lastly, choosing ***Exclude*** will dictate that the new segment will be combined with the older segment but if there are missing values among one of the segments, those values' columns will be exculded including all their values (both missing and existing values)

-- **Dynamic Segments Page:** Clicking the Dynamic Segment tab will open this page.
-Here one can create segments that are automatically updated with time.
-Case that fits dynamic segments is for example tracking the impact of a marketing/sales/service activity on a specific group of customers (tracking the change/lift in specific KPIs as a result of that activity)

 ### Creating Segments from the Profile Page
 This can be quickly done by setting filtering selections as described in the Profile Screen section and saving those definitions as a segment:

 []

 ### Exploring Segments from the Segments Page
 Here you can view all your segments as well as suggested segments.
 These are the screen componenets:
-- **Your saved Dynamic Segments:** Those appear in the left side of the screen.
-Each segment is represented by a tile that includes the segment name, segment description, last date of data refresh, trend (if exist), the possibility to refresh the data for that segment (as highlighted below), and several other possibilities that can be accessed via the *three dots* icon as highlighted below:
+- **Your saved Segments:** Dynamic Segments appear to the left and Static Segments appear to the right.
+Each segment is represented by a tile that includes the segment name, segment description, last date of data refresh, trend (if exist), the possibility to refresh the data for that segment (as highlighted in blue below), and several other possibilities that can be accessed via the *three dots* icon as highlighted in red below:

 []

 Those other options include:
     - Editing this particular segment
     - Viewing it's members
     - Exporting the segment to a csv file
     - turning the segment to inactive/active (depends on it's current state)
     - Deleting the segment
-- **Your saved Static Segments**: Those appear in the right side of the screen with the same features described for the dynamic segment

 - **Recommended Segments**: Those appear at the lower part of the screen as shown below.
 Those are suggestions that are curated based on your specific customers base.
-Clicking *Add Segment* in each of the tiles will enable you to build segments for that suggestion.
+Clicking *Add Segment* in each of the tiles will enable you to build segments for that specific suggestion

 []

 ### Exploring a Particular Segment from the Segment Page
-Once you clicked a segment within the Segments Screen, you will get to this page that consolidates everything around that partiular segment.
+Once you clicked a segment within the *Segments Screen*, you will get to this page that consolidates everything around that partiular segment.
 As shown below, the upper part includes a trend graph with the possibility to adjust the trend time scope (30 last days, 60 last days, etc) with the button at the right upper corner of the tile:

 []